-Our primary uses of cash in operating activities are for the manufacturing and sale of PacBio RS II instruments and consumables, development of ongoing product enhancements and future products, and support functions related to our selling, general and administrative activities.
-The net cash used for the years ended December 31, 2014, 2013 and 2012 primarily reflects the net loss for those periods, partially offset by non-cash operating expenses including depreciation, stock-based compensation, and changes in working capital.
+Our primary uses of cash in operating activities are for the development of ongoing product enhancements and future products, manufacturing, and support functions related to our selling, general and administrative activities.
+The net cash used for the years ended December 31, 2015, 2014 and 2013 primarily reflected the net loss for those periods, partially offset by non-cash operating expenses including depreciation and stock-based compensation, and also reflected changes in working capital.